 Campervan with kids

-Mr Otis and Us purchased a panel van, and came home with hopes and dreams of making it into a campervan perfect for kids.
+My husband purchased a panel van, and came home with hopes and dreams of making it into a camper van perfect for kids.
 I have fond memories of our first ever trip in the campervan with a toddler.
-We headed to my favourite place -Abersoch.
+We headed to my favourite place – Abersoch.
 Our ‘campervan’ bed was a mattress on the floor.
 We had makeshift curtains and a large plastic storage box with a few basics in.
-Three years on after a lot of saving, we slowly converted the van to our beloved campervan.
+Five years on after a lot of saving, we slowly converted the van to our beloved campervan.

-There are still a couple of things left to do, a wardrobe being one of them.. but I have learned alot along the way, learning to adapt our packing and choosing our trips wisely – depending on the stage of our camper conversion.
+There are still a couple of things left to do, a wardrobe being one of them.. but we have learned a lot along the way, learning to adapt our packing and choosing our trips wisely – depending on the stage of our camper conversion.

 Campervan holidays with kids

 Okay this is really hard to write for someone that has taken 8 pairs of different flip-flops on a holiday.
 But when you have a campervan, limited storage and three kids – you have to really plan your packing.
 And packing for a lengthy van holiday can be hard.
+So what are the essential items for van life with kids?
 Pack rain coats or all weather clothing, wellies or walking boots for the kids, warm jumpers, shorts that you can wear if it is warm, and wear leggings or tights underneath if its cool … dungarees that can be turned up if its warm – I think you have got the jist of it now.
 Do you really need those five pairs of shoes?
 I always take some washing tablets, and a mini washing line, safe in the knowledge that I can pack half of what I think I might need – and can throw a wash on if you run out of clothes.

 Research before you travel